Peeeeteer/tabbie/README.md

 Tabbie is your little local desk assistant — a cute robot that watches, listens, speaks, and helps.
 Basicly your own little twitch streamer in the corner doing faces

+And its the best way to get started with Electronics for Developers

 🧑‍💻 What Can Tabbie Do?
 Tabbie is a Dev Kit, connects to your own local server and can:
 - 🗣️ Talk to you with voice + facial expressions